junxit/us-congress-bills-115/metadata.md

 - 2017-11-14 — Senate amendment proposed (on the floor): Amendment SA 1584 proposed by Senator McConnell for Senator Feinstein.(consideration: CR S7220-7221)
 - 2017-11-14 — Senate amendment submitted
 - 2017-11-14 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S7220)
+- 2017-11-15 — Held at the desk.
+- 2017-11-15 — Message on Senate action sent to the House.
+- 2017-11-15 — Received in the House.
+- 2018-01-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-01-29 — Considered as unfinished business. (consideration: CR H652-653)
+- 2018-01-29 — Considered under suspension of the rules. (consideration: CR H633-643)
+- 2018-01-29 — DEBATE - The House proceeded with forty minutes of debate on S. 534.
+- 2018-01-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-29 — Mr. Poe (TX) moved to suspend the rules and pass the bill, as amended.
+- 2018-01-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 3 (Roll no. 45). (text: CR H633-634)
+- 2018-01-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 3 (Roll no. 45).(text: CR H633-634)